Zainulabedin Ismail Hamdulay: Early life

-Zainulabedin Hamdulay was born in Shirshee In Khed Taluka Dist.
+Zainulabedin Hamdulay was born in Shirshi In Khed Taluka Dist.
 Ratnagiri, Maharashtra.
 His primary school education was at St. Joseph High School in Solapur.
 He joined D.B.F Dayanand College of Arts and Science for his Bachelor's degree in Science.
 He completed his MBBS in 1992.
 And then further went on to complete his M.S. in 1996.
 He completed his M.Ch Cardiovascular and thoracic surgery from the University of Mumbai.
 Hamdulay is the alumni of Sion Hospital and also has studied and trained in cardiac surgery at Toronto General Hospital, Toronto, Canada; Manchester Royal Infirmary, Manchester, UK and Royal Liverpool Children's Hospital, Liverpool, UK.

 Career

 Dr. Zainulabedin Hamdulay has accepted his first fellowship in Military Hospital Pune and then later he got accepted for a fellowship in U.K., Liverpool to train in the pediatric cardiac surgery at the Royal Liverpool Children's Hospital.
 He came back to India to serve the country and with his idea to make cardiac surgery affordable and subsidized he went to Prince Aly Khan Hospital and set up a center, where he continued for 10 years.

-In the year 2013, he was appointed as the Chief Cardiac Surgeon in Wockhardt Hospital and continued there till 2016.
+In the year 2013, he was appointed as the Chief Cardiac surgeon in Wockhardt Hospital and continued there till 2016.
 He was the director of cardiothoracic and vascular surgery at Global Hospital Parel, Mumbai.
 Currently, he is the director of Masina Heart Institute of Masina Hospital, Byculla, Mumbai.